-Enduro Sponsor will convey, through the merger of a wholly owned subsidiary of Enduro Sponsor with Enduro Royalty Trust (the "Trust"), the Net Profits Interest in certain oil and natural gas producing properties located in Texas, Louisiana, and New Mexico (the "Underlying Properties") to the Trust.
+Enduro Sponsor will convey, or cause to be conveyed, the Net Profits Interest in certain oil and natural gas producing properties located in Texas, Louisiana, and New Mexico (the "Underlying Properties") to Enduro Royalty Trust (the "Trust").
 The Net Profits Interest entitles the Trust to receive 80% of the net profits attributable to Enduro Sponsor's interest from the sale of oil and natural gas production from the Underlying Properties.

 In exchange for the conveyance of the Net Profits Interest, Enduro Sponsor will receive 33,000,000 trust units.
-The unaudited pro forma balance sheet assumes Enduro Sponsor will sell 13,200,000 of the trust units at \$25.00 per unit and will incur estimated direct transaction costs of approximately \$27.1 million (comprised of underwriter, legal, accounting and other fees).
+The unaudited pro forma balance sheet assumes Enduro Sponsor will sell 13,200,000 of the trust units at \$ per unit and will incur estimated direct transaction costs of approximately \$30.0 million (comprised of underwriter, legal, accounting and other fees).

-Enduro Sponsor will recognize a gain on the sale of the units representing the difference between the net proceeds of the offering and the historical cost of the Net Profits Interest conveved.
+Enduro Sponsor will recognize a gain on the sale of the units representing the difference between the net proceeds of the offering and the historical cost of the Net Profits Interest conveyed.